dmrschmidt/sketch-timer/README.md

 A workaround for this is to instead add https://zeebn.cfapps.io/awake to your home screen.
 That will keep the unattractive browser canvas visible but at least the device sleep timer will be disabled.

-### Browser Compatibility

-Unfortunately, the used SoundCloud JavaScript SDK does currently only play correctly on iOS devices with Safari.

 # Development / SetUp

 ## SoundCloud